-Students must pass at least one question from core and field to pass the examination.
+Students must pass both the core and the field sections to pass the examination.
 Students failing both parts of their comprehensive examination may take the entire examination again.
 If they fail either part of the second examination, they will be dismissed from the program.
 Students failing one part may take that part again and, if they fail again, they have one last opportunity to pass that part.
 Students must retake any failed part of the examination at the next scheduled opportunity to do so.

-Students in the Ph.D. program who who have satisfied all other requirements for the M.A. degree apart from the exit requirement are also eligible to receive an M.A. degree under the non-thesis (comprehensive exam) exit option.
+Students in the Ph.D. program who have satisfied all other requirements for the M.A. degree apart from the exit requirement are also eligible to receive an M.A. degree under the non-thesis (comprehensive exam) exit option.
 Passing the doctoral comprehensive examinations serves as equivalent to the M.A. comprehensive examination.
 Ph.D. students who have satisfied these requirements should consult with the Graduate Program Director about the necessary paperwork and procedures to receive the M.A. degree in the course of their Ph.D. studies.
+Note that graduate courses can only count towards two graduate degrees, such as an MA and a PhD, and cannot be used to count toward three separate degrees.